 Or may you just need someone to maintain the house and cook your meals while you’re busy earning those big bucks at work.
 Whatever the reasons, hiring a domestic worker is a relatively straightforward business – at least, when it comes to how much it’ll cost you.

-Thus the total amount you should expect to pay upfront would be anything between $500 to $2,600, depending on the maid agency and whether you qualify for the levy concessions, and whether it’s your helper’s first time in Singapore or not.
+Thus the total amount you should expect to pay upfront would be anything between $500 and $2,684 (excluding security deposit) depending on the maid agency, whether you qualify for the levy concessions, and whether it’s your helper’s first time in Singapore or not.

 Foreign Domestic Worker levy concessions